 Lettie Y. Conrad is a publishing and product development consultant, working as a senior associate with Maverick Publishing Specialists, as well as with a portfolio of independent global clients.
 When she’s not bringing a user-centered approach to scholarly content discovery and accessibility, Lettie serves as North American Editor for Learned Publishing and is a part-time information science doctoral student via a remote program at Queensland University of Technology.

 David Crotty is the Editorial Director, Journals Policy for Oxford University Press.
 He serves on the Board of Directors for the STM Association, the Society for Scholarly Publishing and CHOR, Inc. David received his PhD in Genetics from Columbia University and did developmental neuroscience research at Caltech before moving from the bench to publishing.

-Phil Davis is an independent researcher and publishing consultant specializing in the statistical analysis of citation, readership, publication and survey data.
-He has a Ph.D. in science communication from Cornell University (2010), extensive experience as a science librarian (1995-2006) and was trained as a life scientist.
-His research has focused on the on the dissemination of scientific information, rewards and incentives in academic publishing, and economic issues related to libraries, authors and publishers.
+Phil Davis is a publishing consultant specializing in the statistical analysis of citation, readership, publication and survey data.
+He has a Ph.D. in science communication from Cornell University (2010), extensive experience as a science librarian (1995-2006) and was trained as a life scientist. https://phil-davis.org/

 Joe Esposito is a management consultant for the publishing and digital services industries.
 Joe focuses on organizational strategy and new business development.
 He is active in both the for-profit and not-for-profit areas.